parthpathakpp29/jainprabhutmanch-backend/README.md

-# jainpradhnam-backetnd
+# jainprabhut-backetnd
-This repo contains backend code for jainpradhnam app.
+This repo contains backend code for jainprabhut app.